No results found

 There was an error with your calculation.

-The triangle calculator is an online triangle solver allowing you to find all triangle measurements based on three known measurements quickly.
-The calculator takes the lengths of the sides of a triangle and triangle angles as inputs and calculates the following measurements:
+The triangle calculator is a versatile online triangle solver that allows you to quickly find all missing triangle measurements based on three known variables.
+By simply inputting the side lengths and angles of a triangle, this comprehensive tool instantly calculates the following properties:

-The calculator also provides the coordinates of the vertices, the centroid, the inscribed circle center, and the circumscribed circle center, assuming that the coordinates of vertex A are [0, 0].
+Additionally, this triangle calculator provides the precise coordinates of the vertices, the centroid, the inscribed circle center (incenter), and the circumscribed circle center (circumcenter), assuming that the coordinates of vertex A are positioned at the origin [0, 0].

-To use this triangle calculator, enter any three values into the input fields.
-You can enter the values of any angles or any side lengths.
-Note that at least one of the values has to represent a side length; otherwise, a triangle will have infinite solutions.
+Using this online triangle calculator is incredibly straightforward.
+Simply enter any three known values into the input fields.
+These can be any combination of angles and side lengths.
+Note: At least one of the inputted values must be a side length; otherwise, the triangle will have infinite possible solutions (forming similar triangles).

-When entering the following combination of values – two angles and one side length – note that the sum of the angle values has to be less than 180° or π.
+When entering two angles and one side length, the sum of the provided angles must be strictly less than 180° or π.

-When entering three side lengths, note that the sum of any two side lengths should be greater than the length of the remaining side.
+When inputting three side lengths, the sum of any two sides must always be greater than the length of the remaining third side, in accordance with the triangle inequality theorem.

 Given